tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 <h2 id="conclusion">Conclusion {% directlink "conclusion" %}</h2>

-If you read this far and followed each step, you should now have a very basic web page with a couple HTML elements built primarily with JS instead of using traditional Markup directly inside an `.html` file.
+If you read this far and followed each step, you should now have a very basic web page with a couple HTML elements built primarily with JS instead of using traditional markup directly inside an `.html` file.

 For those wanting to start the journey with JavaScript, this is truly some of the best practice to become more familiar with the basics of browser JavaScript.
 I went from someone who hated JavaScript and had no idea how to use it.
 Now I utilize the power of JavaScript in my own websites and applications.